Locally conformally flat and self-dual structures on simple 4-manifolds: Tools

 \section{Tools}

 In this section we develop the main tools to analyze our spaces.
 Let $M$ be a closed, oriented $4$-manifold.
-We have the following two basic identities which connect curvature quantities with topological numbers.
+We have the following two basic identities which connect quantities related to curvature with topological numbers.

 \beg{equation} \chi(M)={1\over 8\pi^2}\int_M {s^2\over 24}- {|\stackrel{\circ}{\tn{Ric}}|^2 \over 2}+ |W_+|^2+|W_-|^2 \omega_g \end{equation}

 \beg{equation} \tau(M)={1\over 12\pi^2}\int_M |W_+|^2-|W_-|^2 \omega_g \end{equation}